 Despite being one of BMW’s less expensive models, the new 2 Series MPV has the brand’s latest infotainment system – being the first BMW with an engine to feature this tech, as it’s previously only featured on the BMW iX and BMW i4.
-It looks very glossy, with two large screens curved towards the driver, and you’ll notice that the centre console is a lot more minimalist than in the old car.
+It looks very glossy, with two large screens curved towards the driver, and you’ll notice that the centre console is a lot less cluttered than in the old car.

 The rear seats individually slide and fold, which makes the 2 Series Active Tourer a little more versatile than the Mercedes B-Class, its closest rival.
 Another option is the seven-seat Volkswagen Touran, but there won’t be a seven-seat BMW 2 Series Gran Tourer this time around.
 The stretched Gran Tourer perhaps pushed the BMW badge too far, so buyers looking for seven seats may have to pick a Mercedes GLB or something like a Skoda Kodiaq.

 If you decide the 2 Series Active Tourer is the car for you, there are three trim levels to pick from.
 Sport starts the range, with sat nav, LED headlights and a reversing camera.
 Luxury and M Sport lines should give you an idea of each one’s focus, and the latter features bigger wheels and adaptive suspension.

 UK buyers especially love the M Sport trim for its racy looks, but that doesn’t translate to a people carrier that’s as fun to drive as a sports car.
-The 2 Series Active Tourer prioritises space over driving thrills, as it arguably should, and the steering is very light.
+The 2 Series Active Tourer prioritises space over driving thrills, as it should, and the steering is very light.

 It can be quick off-the-line, though.
-Even the lowest-powered petrol, badged 220i, reaches 0-62mph in around eight seconds, and above that is a more powerful petrol and two high-output plug-in hybrid models.
+Even the lowest-powered petrol, badged 220i, reaches 0-62mph in around eight seconds, and above that is a more powerful 223i petrol and two high-output plug-in hybrid models.
 There’s also a 218d diesel that may suit if you’ll be putting a lot of miles on the car.
-Until the hybrids arrive, the diesel is the most economical, with up to 57.6mpg possible.
+Besides the hybrids, the diesel is the most economical, with up to 57.6mpg possible.
 The 220i petrol returns around 10mpg less, but is cheaper to buy in the first place.